I did it! We did it! The February No Spend Challenge for 2017 is officially in the books and I'm feeling pretty pumped.

 I think it's important to have days where you are allowed to spend, even during a “no spend” challenge.
 I always feel like having breaks allows for greater consistency.
 Keep in mind the whole point of a challenge like this isn't to not splurge ever again, but to spend in a more mindful way.

 Meal planning can help a great deal with food costs and ensuring you always have something around.
 I live in the heart of a walkable area where you can walk out the door, go down a block, and grab food very quickly if you're #hangry, so having groceries on hand was key for me to being successful with this challenge.
 Even though I ate at home more, I was able to keep my grocery costs the same as months where I plan for eating out.
 Meal planning is the ultimate way to get this kind of result!
 Check out our lifestyle Pinterest board for tutorials from other fabulous bloggers on how to do this.

 Every little bit adds up and the more you save, the more exciting is to save faster.
-I don’t think I really understood this before now.
-(Isn’t it amazing to still have revelations about your money habits even after all this time?!)
-I have savings goals in my Qapital and Digit apps, and they’re saving for me automatically (usually around $50-$75 per month of “change” off regular purchases) and was able to contribute additional money for those goals thanks to my greatly reduced spending habits.
+I don't think I really understood this before now.
+(Isn't it amazing to still have revelations about your money habits even after all this time?!)
+I have savings goals in my Qapital app and they're saving for me automatically (usually around $50-$75 per month of “change” off regular purchases) and was able to contribute additional money for those goals thanks to my greatly reduced spending habits.
 It was fun to log in and see even bigger balances, which helped motivate me to contribute more to those goals that I really do feel are important….more important than say, $30 for takeout chinese.
 (I eat a lot when I order Chinese.
-Don’t judge.)
+Don't judge.)

 Did you participate in the February No Spend Challenge?
 What were your takeaways?